I was facing a dilemma: My proposal for the quarterly meeting was due, and I had to write up feedback from our staff.

 “All, Please read Cat's open letter and let's show some support for her and for GBU and provide some quick feedback.
 The GBUs are for YOU and we continually strive to make them more effective (and of course enjoyable).
 So please help out and take a moment to provide your feedback.
 Thank you”

 This made me consider one other factor in increasing employee survey responses: Champions.
-We use them in our benefits programmes, but I hadn’t considered it in internal communications.
+We use champions to increase awareness of employee benefits programs, but I hadn’t considered it in internal communications.
 Having leadership show they are with you, or in fact any other representatives in your business, work with you so show that they are championing your goals can only add to your success.

 So next time you’re putting together your feedback survey, don’t be nervous about adding that personal touch.
 You might see a better response!